 An ongoing partnership is often paid for in monthly instalments and dictated by an agreement where you and your partner will agree on a scope of service.
 There is usually a minimum commitment, and this pricing is often based on the number of employees you have.
 This model often suits companies who have a broad HR need and little, sometimes even no in-house HR support.

-On the other hand, the ad-hoc model (also known as HR Advisory) mostly suits companies that have a specific need at a given time (for instance, the creation of an employee handbook).
+On the other hand, the ad-hoc model (also known as HR Advisory) mostly suits companies that have a specific need at a given time (for instance, the creation of an employee handbook, conducting an HR Audit, training, etc.).
 In this case, the pricing will depend on the size of the project and its end goal.

 Choosing one or the other doesn’t prevent you from changing or using both when needed.
 However, for you to get the best value for your company, it’s wise to define your needs beforehand.